Lesson Plan - Get It!

 In 1963, Dr. King was arrested for this sort of peaceful protest.

-As you watch Letter From Birmingham Jail, from Freedom Forum, pay attention to how Dr. King interwove his experience into the letter:
+As you watch the video below, pay attention to how Dr. King interwove his experience into the letter.

 Because this was a short letter, it could be published in its entirety.